-Since 1991, the 1/10 oz version of the Austria Gold Philharmonic Coin has been a popular choice among collectors.
+The 2023 1/10 oz Austria Gold Philharmonic Coin is a great little coin that delivers on the quality you want at a size that fits a little better into your budget.
 The Austrian Mint released the 1/10 oz coin in 1991 after they saw the success of the 1989 coins.
 They decided it was time to expand their selection.
 Many collectors love having another size option when buying their coins.
 It’s also no surprise that, despite being smaller, it is in no way lesser in quality.
+In 2020, The Austrian Mint still delivered a beautiful coin in .9999 fine gold.

 - Made of 1/10 Troy oz of .9999 fine gold